xiaoyang-sde/knowledge-base/computer-science/algorithm-design/greedy.md

 Let d be the depth of the set of intervals.
 The algorithm assigns a label $$ {1, 2, \dots, d} $$ to each interval, and overlapping intervals have different labels.

-The algorithm iterates through the intervals and try to assign to each interval a label that hasn't been assigned to any previous interval that overlaps it.
+The algorithm iterates through the intervals and tries to assign to each interval a label that hasn't been assigned to any previous interval that overlaps it.

 ### Analyzing the Algorithm